 In this video, we're going to begin stylizing our text.
 So let's begin by observing the text on the bottom.

 We'll zoom in.
-And now let's observe how we've laid out the bottom text.
+Now, let's observe how we've laid out the bottom text.
 As we can see, we have a lot of white space up top right before our title.

 In addition, we can't quite fit all of the text in this bottom section as we only have one inch.
-So to fix this, let's actually drag everything up one more inch.
+To fix this, let's drag everything up by one more inch.
 To do this, we can select all of the text layers using the move tool, shortcut V on the keyboard, and then we'll simply drag a selection box selecting each of these layers.

 We've now moved all the text to an appropriate area.
 And so let's click outside of the artboard.
 And now we simply need to move our guides.

 We'll drag each of the guides up one inch holding shift.
-We'll begin by dragging this top one to 52 and then down to 54.
+We'll begin by dragging the top guide to 52 and then to 54.
 We'll move these next two guides up to 55.5 and 57.

 And finally, we're going to move this bottom guide up one inch to 70 inches.
 We've now adjusted all of our text within our guides, and I think this is a better overall spacing.
 Now let's begin stylizing our text.

-We'll first save our work hitting control s on the keyboard.
-And now we're ready to begin stylizing our text.
-Let's start first with our city's hustle title.
+We'll first save our work by hitting control S on the keyboard.
+Now, we're ready to begin stylizing our text.
+Let's start first with our City's Hustle title.

 First, we're going to go up to our font in our options bar.
 And we're going to keep Nevis bold as our title text.
 However, we do want to increase the size of this font.

-We'll double click and let's increase it to 180 points.
-And hit ENTER.
+We'll double-click and increase it to 180 points and hit ENTER.
 This still fits within the guides.

-And in this case, we're going to begin typing out century gothic.
-And we can look at the different options.
+In this case, we're going to begin typing out Century Gothic.
+We can look at the different options.
 Personally, I like the look of the italic.

-And so we'll select italic.
-However, you can choose your own preference for the century gothic font.
-And now let's adjust the size a little bit.
+We'll select italic.
+However, you can choose your preferred style of Century Gothic.
+Now let's adjust the size a little bit.

 Rather than 91, let's drag it up a little bit.
 And we'll type 120 and hit ENTER.
 And we can probably increase it even a little bit more.